HAMMER logo HAMMER

 Quantitative results

-More qualitative results on the corrupted benchmark
+More qualitative results on the PIADv1-C benchmark

-Acknowledgment 👏
+Acknowledgment

 The research work described in this paper was conducted in the JC STEM Lab of Machine Learning and Computer Vision funded by The Hong Kong Jockey Club Charities Trust.
 This research received partially support from the Global STEM Professorship Scheme from the Hong Kong Special Administrative Region.

-BibTeX 📝
+BibTeX

 @inproceedings{yao2026hammer,